Share your contact details with us and we’ll be in touch soon.

 A Spanish bank account is also needed to pay taxes, but don’t worry, Cintra Global’s local provider if the client doesn’t have one, if they set up a company then their own bank will be needed.

-Spain has a standard working week of 40 hours, which is typically spread over five days.
 The maximum number of working hours per week is 48, and any hours worked above this must be paid as overtime.
 Employees in Spain are permitted to work a maximum of 80 hours of overtime per year but in certain industries and situations, there are exceptions to this rule.

 You might have heard of the famous Spanish siestas.
 Well, the typical workday for Spaniards working in retail and other shops is a ‘split shift’, lasting from 9am-8pm with a two-hour lunch break.
 However, in an office job you will find similar working hours as in other countries with 30-60-minute lunch breaks.